6BD-org/Janiva/README.md

 ```

-JSONX is an extension of JSON.
+Janiva is an extension of JSON.
 It enhances json by providing the capability of
 doing arithmetics, functional programming, and control flows

 # Terminologies